ganrad/ose-fis-auto-dealer/README.md

 3. Cache the vehicle java objects in an array list in memory.
 4. Expose REST (HTTP) end-points to allow users to retrieve (GET) vehicle information in *JSON* format.

-Microservices are usually stateless and are perfect candidates for deploying onto a container application platform such as Red Hat OpenShift Enterprise.
-Container images are essentially immutable and so data stored inside a running container will be lost once they terminate or die.
+Microservices are stateless and are ideal candidates for deploying onto a container application platform such as Red Hat OpenShift Enterprise.
+Container images are essentially immutable and so data stored inside a running container is only available as long as the container is alive.
+Once the container terminates (or is is deleted/evicted), it's data is no longer available.

 In order to retrieve vehicle information from a persistent store such as a file system (Step 1), we will mount a NFS (Linux Network File System) share into the OpenShift Pod running our microservice application and use the *persistent volume claim* feature in OpenShift.
 OpenShift comes with a wide variety of persistant storage plug-ins that allow developers to retrieve/store data from multiple persistent storage systems.
 The persistent storage plug-ins that ship with OpenShift can be viewed [here](https://docs.openshift.com/enterprise/3.1/install_config/persistent_storage/index.html).